 Parents giving alcoholic drinks to their adolescents?
 Is this a good idea?
 Research suggests it is.

-Some adolescents get their first drink from friends or others.
+Some young people get their first drink from friends or others.
 Others get it from their parents.
 The latter group has fewer later alcohol-related problems.
-That includes heavy episodic drinking or so-called “bingeing.”
+That includes heavy episodic drinking or “bingeing.”

 That shouldn’t be surprising.
 It’s the typical southern European tradition.
 Some societies have very high rates of drinking.
-Yet they have very low rates of alcohol-related problems.
+Yet they few problems that are related to alcohol.
 Such societies have certain things in common.
 One is that in these groups young people learn about moderate drinking.
 And they learn it from their parents at an early age.

 Indeed, our current prohibition against any and all youth consum is radical.
-And it’s radical both historically and cross-culturally.
+And it’s radical in history.
+It’s also radical across cultures.

 Researchers studied 608 14- to 17-year-olds from a national survey in Australia.
 They used data on source of first drink, age at first drink, and source of current alcohol.
 Also current drinking patterns, and proportion of current friends who drink.

-Adolescents whose parents who gave them their first drink were more responsible drinkers.
-They also had fewer alcohol-related problems.
+Youngsters whose parents who gave them their first drink were more responsible drinkers.
+They also had fewer problems related to alcohol.